rtcharity/resources.eahub.org/content/learn/glossary.md

 <a target="_blank" href="https://concepts.effectivealtruism.org/concepts/ethics">Ethics</a> - The study of what is good, what is right and what is valuable.
 Includes the abstract study of defining ‘the good’, and what moral value consists in, as well as the application of ethical norms in society - what we ought to do and how ought we behave.

-<a name="existentialrisk"></a> <a target="_blank" href="https://concepts.effectivealtruism.org/concepts/existential-risks/">Existential risk or x-risk</a> - Processes or events that would result in either the extinction of humanity or permanently curtail the potential of humanity.
+<a name="existentialrisk"></a> <a target="_blank" href="https://concepts.effectivealtruism.org/concepts/existential-risks/">Existential risk or x-risk</a> - Processes or events that would either result in the extinction of humanity or would permanently curtail  humanity’s future potential.

-<a name="expectedvalue"></a> <a target="_blank" href="https://concepts.effectivealtruism.org/concepts/expected-value-theory/">Expected value</a> - A way of considering options based on the value of a possible outcome multiplied by the probability of that outcome occurring, giving the probability-weighted average of all possible outcomes.
+<a name="expectedvalue"></a> <a target="_blank" href="https://concepts.effectivealtruism.org/concepts/expected-value-theory/">Expected value</a> - A way of evaluating an option based on the value of each possible outcome multiplied by the probability of that outcome occurring, giving the probability-weighted average value of all possible outcomes of that option.

-<a target="_blank" href="https://conceptually.org/concepts/explore-or-exploit/">Explore/Exploit tradeoff</a> - The tradeoff between using the information or skills you have now (‘exploiting’), or learning more (‘explore’).
+<a target="_blank" href="https://conceptually.org/concepts/explore-or-exploit/">Explore/Exploit tradeoff</a> - The tradeoff between using the information or skills you have now (‘exploiting’), or learning more (‘exploring’).
 E.g., a person seeking a high-impact career may have to weigh up taking a known path they believe to be high-impact, or learning more to find out if there is a higher impact path available.

 <a name="F"></a>